-Dr Lesley Greenbaum has a BA, LLB (cum laude) and an MEd (cum laude) in Higher Education from the University of Natal, and a PhD in Education from the University of KwaZulu-Natal.
+Lesley Greenbaum has a BA, LLB (cum laude) and an MEd (cum laude) in Higher Education from the University of Natal, and a PhD in Education from the University of KwaZulu-Natal.
 Her doctoral dissertation focused on the curriculum of the four-year undergraduate LLB degree.
-She lectured in Business Law and foundational law courses at the University of Natal for over 17 years where she served as Assistant Dean in the Law Faculty for several years, and was an associate professor.
-In 2010 she moved to the University of Cape Town to join the Department of Private Law.
+She lectured in Business Law and foundational law courses at the (then) University of Natal for over 17 years where, as an Associate Professor, she served as Assistant Dean in the Law Faculty for several years.
+In 2010 Lesley moved to the University of Cape Town to join the Department of Private Law.

 Her research interests include legal education and legal writing.